erezsh/Preql/docs/roadmap.md

 Preql still has a long way to go, in terms of features and capabilities.

-While plans can always change, here is a list of features that we will probably implement in the near future:
+While plans can always change, here is a list of features that will probably make it in the near future:

 - **Language**
     - JSON operations in SQL
     - API for Graph computation over SQL
     - Multiple Dispatch (multimethods)
     - Automatic joins via attribute access
     - Many-to-many
 - **Compilation Technology**
     - JIT compilation (PoC is already working!)
     - Compile control flow to SQL